 Energy Company Obligation (ECO)

-You cannot claim a Green Homes Grant voucher towards the cost of a measure which has also had funding under the Energy Company Obligation (ECO).
-You can claim both ECO and Green Homes Grant as long as they are each for different measures – for example loft insulation and cavity wall insulation.
+You could not claim a Green Homes Grant voucher towards the cost of a measure which has also had funding under the Energy Company Obligation (ECO).
+You could claim both ECO and Green Homes Grant as long as they are each for different measures – for example loft insulation and cavity wall insulation.

 Domestic Renewable Heat Incentive (RHI)